There is so much do in the Green Bay Wisconsin Area around the holiday season.

 Ship a Kringle

-If you or someone you love is craving a Kringle, they can be shipped around the country in about 2 days.
+If you’re out of town and craving a Kringle, they can be shipped around the country in about 2 days.

-It’s recommended that you eat the Kringle within 3-4 days for optimal taste.
+It’s recommended to eat the Kringle within 3-4 days for optimal taste.
 Kringles also freeze well if you want to enjoy them later in the year.

 You’ll also find an assortment of savory artisan breads to choose from.
 The Spicy cheesy bread is very popular.
 Other popular flavors are the healthy harvest bread and cinnamon raisin walnut.